Shagshag/prestashop-documentation/CombinationCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Combination.php line 303
+* This method is defined in [classes/Combination.php line 303](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Combination.php#303)

 #### Arguments